At Least 200 People Have Died In An Earthquake On The Border Of Iran And Iraq

 More than 300 people have died after a 7.3 quake struck an area of northern Iran close to the border with Iraq, with thousands more injured, local and state media have reported.

-The epicenter of the quake, which struck at around 9.20 p.m. (local time, 1.30 p.m.
+The epicenter of the quake, which struck at around 9.20 p.m. local time (1.30 p.m.
 ET) Sunday, was in the Iranian town of Ezgeleh, according to Iran’s Crisis Management Organization and the US Geological Survey.

 Most of the damage appears to center on the Iranian Kermanshah province, perched between Zagros Mountains, dividing Iran and Iraq.